Changissnz/selfinterest/README.md

 that boredom is a sin, primarily because the state of existence is in mismatch with the motive, although variably comparable with sins of pro-action when those efforts can be misguided for some long-running scheme of malice.
-Ancient Rome, as with many imperial entities, saw systems of alliances as solutions for various problems, obviously, and one category of problem is the seeing eye to eye with an other.
+Ancient Rome, as with many imperial entities, saw systems of alliances as solutions for various problems, obviously, and one category of problems is the seeing eye to eye with an other.
 People from many walks of life co-existed in the power structure of Ancient Rome, and undoubtedly disputed with one another in contexts of familial politics, tribal affiliation, and commerce.
-Systems of alliances pre-occupied the subjects and vassals of Ancient Rome, and must have been implemented with intention of both subject and ruler to not have to see eye to eye with those personally viewed as despicable.
+Systems of alliances pre-occupied the subjects and vassals of Ancient Rome, and must have been implemented with intention from both subject and ruler to not have to see eye to eye with those personally viewed as despicable.
 The statement is a reasonable hypothesis for explaining the longevity of Ancient Rome, from republic to empire to supplantation by its eastern sibling.
+The recorded and narrated activities of Ancient Rome provide exemplification for how the force of self-interest operates when there are many individuals, each with their own self-interest.
+The group image of individuals that share in a common cause takes precedence, and if that group image bears enough influence, those individuals may find themselves greatly benefitted by representative democracies.
+Whereas Ancient Rome certainly had phenomena recognized as issues, such as slavery and unstable governments by rapid shifts from emperor to emperor, the Ottoman Empire also had its fair share of
+issues: its bureaucracy became inefficient from managing vast territories, having to convert and employ the children of the peoples it defeated during its expansion.
+One issue with discussions on problems that plagued expansionist states is that all of the problems are virtually identical, in principle.
+Political rule as a solution for diversified individual identities, such that attempts to centralize can result in repression of the individual and inefficiency through connections weakened by the obligations of the political over what they assume is constantly their subject.